UoB-COMSM0166/2025-group-19/README.md

 <p align="center">
   <b>Figure 17</b><br>
+  <i>Graph depicting SUS results</i><br>
   <img src="./assets/sus-before.png" width="500" alt="Block" style="border: 5px solid black;">
 </p>

 The SUS evaluation shows that the game is generally perceived as usable and user-friendly, with particularly strong ratings for ease of use, learning speed, and system integration.
 The consistency of responses between Easy and Hard modes suggests that the core interface is well-designed and scales effectively with difficulty.
 Some improvements may be explored to further reduce perceived complexity or technical support needs in the harder levels, but overall usability remains strong.

-### Finding
+### Findings
 Based on the Wilcoxon Signed-Rank Test:

--  By using the Wilcoxon Signed Rank Test, we obtained a score of 10 for the System Usability Survey (SUS) and a score of 17 for NASA TLX from surveys collected from 14 users.
+-  Using the Wilcoxon Signed Rank Test, we obtained a score of 10 for the System Usability Survey (SUS) and a score of 17 for NASA TLX from surveys collected from 14 users.
 The alpha value is set to 0.05.

 -  The NASA-TLX score is statistically significant, indicating that there may be a notable difference in perceived workload between the Easy and Hard levels.
 From the user data, we observed that Temporal Demand and Physical Demand were generally higher when users played the Hard mode.
 High temporal demand implies users may feel time pressure or that tasks are too fast-paced.
 High physical demand suggests users had to put in more effort to interact with the game, possibly due to complex controls or rapid actions.